forest-d/blog/content/02-using-zwift-with-a-peloton.md

 Cycling is great, though not so great during a Canadian winter.
 I've wanted to try out the gamified cycling world of [Zwift](www.zwift.com) for some time now, alas, I do not own a trainer.

-I do however have an original Peloton bike... and the Peloton in theory has all the essential hardware to work with Zwift, so we should be able to figure something out here, right?
+I do however have an original Peloton bike... and the Peloton in theory has all the essential hardware to work with Zwift.

-Thanks to the hard work of a couple of talented folks, this process is relatively straightfoward for someone who likes to tinker.
+Thanks to the hard work of a couple of talented people, this process is relatively straightfoward for someone who likes to tinker.
 At a high level, what we need is the following:

 1. A way to install or display Zwift on our Peloton
 2. A way to send sensor data (cadence, power) from the Peloton to Zwift

-Turns out that the [SmartSpin2k](https://www.smartspin2k.com/) solves this entirely!
+Turns out that the [SmartSpin2k](https://www.smartspin2k.com/) solves this entirely.

 ## 1. Zwift + Peloton